-It is important to recognize the sense of loss we experience when we moderate or replace our adverse thoughts and behaviors.
-Even though we compensate with healthy substitutions, we are impacted by the residual effects of subverted negativity as we process change.
+To replace is to take the place of something.
+That something is, ostensibly, no longer extant.
+It is important to appreciate the sense of loss we experience, for example, when we moderate our adverse thoughts and behaviors.
+Even though we compensate with healthy substitutions, we are impacted by the residual effects of that which has been replaced.

 Space is Limited

-We also know that our brain does not distinguish healthy from toxic information.
-Our neural network provides the same benefits to negative or positive input.
-It reciprocates the energy of that information in abundance, It activates the same long-term potentiation, provides the same BDNF proteins associated with improved cognitive functioning, and the same fifty or so chemical hormones that make us feel good.
-Modifying our behavior is not only challenging but we are impacted by its residual effects.
+We know that our neural network does not distinguish healthy from toxic information.
+It provides the same benefits whether the stimulus is negative or positive.
+It reciprocates the energy of that information in abundance, It activates the same long-term potentiation, provides the same BDNF proteins associated with improved cognitive functioning, and the same fifty or so chemical hormones that support us physiologically and psychologically.

 * * *

 WHY IS YOUR SUPPORT SO IMPORTANT?
 ReChanneling develops and implements programs to (1) moderate symptoms of emotional malfunction and (2) pursue personal goals and objectives – harnessing our intrinsic aptitude for extraordinary living.
 Our paradigmatic approach targets the personality through empathy, collaboration, and program integration utilizing scientific and clinically practical methods including proactive neuroplasticity, cognitive-behavioral modification, positive psychology, and techniques designed to regenerate self-esteem.
 All donations support scholarships for groups, workshops, and practicums.